 Instagram Live: A Chat with Jenny Jackson

-I loved Jenny’s debut novel Pineapple Street!
-I took to B&N’s Instagram to have a quick chat with her on all things NYC Upper Crust, the writing process, and, of course, HBO’s Succession.
+I loved Jenny Jackson’s debut novel Pineapple Street, so I took to B&N’s Instagram to have a quick chat with her on all things NYC upper crust, the writing process, moving from the editor’s side to the writer’s side, and of course, HBO’s Succession.
+It was so fun talking to her that I forgot we were on IG Live!

 Instagram Live: A Chat with Rachel O’Donoghue